rafnunser/seqtrimbb/README.md

 To install core databases (it should be done at installation time):

-  $> seqtrimBB -i core
+  $> seqtrimbb -i core

-Databases will be installed nearby SeqtrimBB by default, but you can override this location by setting the environment variable +BLASTDB+.
-Eg.:

-If you with your database installed at /var:

-  $> export BLASTDB=/var/DB/

-Be sure that this environment variable is always loaded before SeqtrimBB execution (Eg.: add it to /etc/profile.local).

 There are aditional databases.
 To list them:

-  $> seqtrimBB -i LIST
+  $> seqtrimbb -i LIST

-To perform an analisys using a predefined template with a FASTQ file format using 4 cpus:
+To perform an analisys using a predefined template with a FASTQ file format using 4 cpus and 8 gb of RAM:

-  $> seqtrimBB -t genomics.txt -Q input_file_in_FASTQ -w 4
+  $> seqtrimbb -t genomics.txt -Q input_file_in_FASTQ -w 4 -m 8G

 To perform an analisys using a predefined template with a FASTA file format with QUAL file:

-  $> seqtrimBB -t genomics.txt -Q input_file_in_FASTA -q input_file_in_QUAL
+  $> seqtrimbb -t genomics.txt -Q input_file_in_FASTA -q input_file_in_QUAL

 To clean fastq files, with paired-ends reads in two files, using 4 cpus and output:

-  $> seqtrimBB -t genomics.txt -Q p1.fastq,p2.fastq -w 4
+  $> seqtrimbb -t genomics.txt -Q p1.fastq,p2.fastq -w 4

+To add a piped call to an external tool

+  $> seqtrimbb -t genomics.txt -Q input_file_in_FASTQ -E "cat > mockfile.fastq"

 To get additional help and list available templates and databases:

-  $> seqtrimBB -h
+  $> seqtrimbb -h

 == TEMPLATE MODIFICATIONS

 You can modify any template to fit your workflow.
-To do this, you only need to copy one of the templates and edit it with a text editor, or simply modify a used_params.txt file that was produced by a previous SeqtrimBB execution.
+To do this, you only need to copy one of the templates and edit it with a text editor, also using a modified used_params.txt file that was produced by a previous SeqtrimBB execution as template, or simply use -P to overwrite or add new parameters.

-Eg.: If you want to disable repetition removal, do this:
+Eg.: If you want to change minimal read length to 100 bases, do this:

 1-Copy the template file you wish to customize and name it params.txt.
 2-Edit params.txt with a text editor
-3-Find a line like this:
+3-Add a line like this:

-remove_clonality = true

-4-Replace this line with:

-remove_clonality = false
+minlength=100

-5- Launch SeqtrimBB with params.txt file instead of a default template:
+4- Launch SeqtrimBB with params.txt file instead of a default template:

   $> seqtrimBB -t params.txt -Q input_file_in_FASTA -q input_file_in_QUAL

+5- You can also launch SeqTrimBB with the original template file overwriting minlength parameter:

+  $> seqtrimbb -t template.txt -Q input_file_in_FASTQ -P minlength=100

 The same way you can modify any of the parameters.
 You can find all parameters and their description in any used_params.txt file generated by a previous SeqtrimBB execution.
 Parameters not especified in a template are automatically set to their default value at execution time.